 - Before going Live, find the auto-moderation toggle in the Live preview.
 Enabling the toggle sets auto-moderation up from the minute you start your Live

 - Want to turn auto-moderation on during an active live?
-Click the Shield icon
+Click the Shield

 in the top right corner of your Live chat, and click Enable auto-moderation

 - Need to turn auto-moderation off during an active live?
-Click the Shield icon
+Click the Shield

 in the top right corner of your Live chat, and click Disable auto-moderation